Tee9ine/alx-pre_course/0x01-git/README.md

-Some text for this readme
+This is my new readme file